connexxia/CRM/README.md

 Each Template is free.
 We only charges for deployment support, the development of specific developments, etc...
 And to get an idea of ​​the dashboards contained in our Qlik template for the CRM, here is the Release Notes.
 # Product description
-CRM template by Qlik is a BI application that provides dashboards for CRM analytics powered by Qlik.
+Qlik template for the CRM is a BI application that provides dashboards for CRM analytics powered by Qlik.
 This app is divided into 2 parts :
 The section [A] provides an overview of the Sales performances.
 The section [B] provides specific dashboards for analyzing the Customer lifecycle.